Spring Break or Summer Break - Which is Better?

 Summer Break Disadvantages

 Heat and Rain: Hot temperatures can lead to hot tempers and the heat can be hard on the oldest and littlest members of the family.
 Arrive before park opening and take a break when the sun is high in the sky.
 June gets the most rain of any month in Florida and July isn’t far behind.
 You know that saying about not having sense enough to come in from the rain?
-Well, I have photos that I will never let you see where our family looks like drowned rats.
-We don’t mind the rain – it scares off the faint of heart and lets us enjoy shorter lines, rain also cools things off.
+Well, I have photos that I will never let you see where our family looks like drowned rats because we don’t mind the rain – it scares off the faint of heart and lets us enjoy shorter lines, rain also cools things off.
 Bring disposable rain ponchos – available at your local dollar store or in the camping section at Walmart – and pack quick-dry clothes so you don’t chafe.

 Crowds: Summer crowds aren’t as bad as spring break crowds because they’re dispersed over three months but they definitely are a consideration.
 June crowds tend to be pretty manageable and late August is always a low time.
 Expect peak crowds over Memorial Day and from June 25 – July 12.
 Arrive before the parks open and definitely use the theme park touring plans we provide when you book through us and you’ll have a great time.